 The mixed, presumably symbiotic culture has been further described as being lichenous, in accord with the reported presence of the known lichenous natural product usnic acid, though as of 2015, no report appears indicating the standard cyanobacterial species of lichens in association with kombucha fungal components.

 Sucrose is converted, biochemically, into fructose and glucose, and these into gluconic acid and acetic acid, and these substances are present in the drink.
 In addition, kombucha contains enzymes and amino acids, polyphenols, and various other organic acids; the exact quantities of these items vary between preparations.
 Other specific components include ethanol, glucuronic acid, glycerol, lactic acid, usnic acid (a hepatotoxin), plus B-vitamins.

 With every brew you make the kombucha forms a new layer or scoby on the surface of the liquid.
 These can be left to thicken the scoby or can be divided, giving you spare cultures that you can store in some sweet tea in the fridge in case something should happen to your active culture.
-Or you might want to pass on spare Kombucha cultures to friends or use a new scoby to start another batch of kombucha.
+Or you might want to pass on spare Kombucha cultures to friends or use a new scoby to start another batch.

 Kombucha and Health